Caris LeVert

-Caris Coleman LeVert (born August 25, 1994) is an American professional basketball player for the Cleveland Cavaliers of the National Basketball Association (NBA).
+Caris Coleman LeVert (/ˈkɛərɪs ləˈvɜːrt/ KAIR-iss-_-lə-VURT; born August 25, 1994) is an American professional basketball player for the Detroit Pistons of the National Basketball Association (NBA).
 He played college basketball for the Michigan Wolverines.
-As a freshman for the 2012–13 team, he nearly redshirted but earned a key role off the bench as the team went on to reach the championship game in the 2013 NCAA Division I men's basketball tournament.
-As a sophomore for the 2013–14 team, he became a regular starter and was selected as a second team 2013–14 All-Big Ten player for the outright Big Ten regular season champions.
-His junior and senior seasons were interrupted by injury.
-LeVert was drafted by the Pacers in the 2016 NBA draft, but was traded to the Brooklyn Nets.
-He was traded back to the Pacers in 2021 as part of the four-team blockbuster James Harden trade.
-LeVert was traded midseason to the Cleveland Cavaliers in 2022.
+LeVert was originally drafted by the Indiana Pacers but was traded to the Brooklyn Nets on draft night.
+He later played for the Pacers and the Cleveland Cavaliers.
+In February 2025, LeVert was traded to the Atlanta Hawks and in the off-season signed with the Detroit Pistons.

 Early life

 LeVert grew up in Columbus but moved to Pickerington, Ohio in second grade.
 One of his teammates at Pickerington High School Central was future Ohio State forward Jae'Sean Tate.
 As a high school senior, he led Pickerington Central to a 26–2 record and the 2012 OHSAA Division I state championship.
 LeVert was a 2012 Associated Press All-Ohio Second Team high school basketball player and the 2012 Columbus Dispatch Metro Player of the Year for Pickerington High School Central.
 He was not heavily recruited in high school and his only official visit was to Alabama State.
 He committed to play basketball for John Groce and the Ohio Bobcats men's basketball program in November 2011.
 Meanwhile, when future teammates Mitch McGary and Nik Stauskas joined Glenn Robinson III by committing to Michigan in November 2011, Michigan became the fifth best recruiting class in the country.

 When Groce got hired by Illinois Fighting Illini men's basketball in March 2012, LeVert got lost in the shuffle and decided to commit to Michigan.
 Ironically, Groce's 2011–12 Ohio Bobcats' upset of the 2011–12 Michigan team in the 2012 NCAA Division I men's basketball tournament was probably the reason that Groce was hired by Illinois and LeVert withdrew his National Letter of Intent to play for Ohio.